Timeline of Mars Science Laboratory: Second extended mission (October 2016 - September 2019)

-2017 events

-On January 17, 2017, NASA released an image of a rock slab, named "Old Soaker", which may contain mud cracks.
+On 17 January 2017, NASA released an image of a rock slab, named "Old Soaker", which may contain mud cracks.
 Also, somewhat later, it released an animation of sand moving in a nearby area.

-On February 6, 2017, NASA reported that rock samples analyzed by the rover have not revealed any significant carbonate.
+On 6 February 2017, NASA reported that rock samples analyzed by the rover have not revealed any significant carbonate.
 This poses a puzzle to researchers: the same rocks that indicate a lake existed also indicate there was very little carbon dioxide in the air to help keep the lake unfrozen.

-On February 27, 2017, NASA presented the following mission overview: "During the first year after Curiosity's 2012 landing in Gale Crater, the mission fulfilled its main goal by finding that the region once offered environmental conditions favorable for microbial life.
+On 27 February 2017, NASA presented the following mission overview: "During the first year after Curiosity's 2012 landing in Gale Crater, the mission fulfilled its main goal by finding that the region once offered environmental conditions favorable for microbial life.
 The conditions in long-lived ancient freshwater Martian lake environments included all of the key chemical elements needed for life as we know it, plus a chemical source of energy that is used by many microbes on Earth.
 The extended mission is investigating how and when the habitable ancient conditions evolved into conditions drier and less favorable for life."

+From 3 to 7 May 2017, Curiosity used ChemCam to study what turned out to be manganese oxide deposits on the Sutton Island and Blunts Point layers of the Murray Formation.
+According to a 2024 paper, the deposits suggest Earth-level amounts of oxygen were present in the very early Martian atmosphere, hinting at microbial life.

-On June 1, 2017, NASA reported that the Curiosity rover provided evidence of an ancient lake in Gale crater on Mars that could have been favorable for microbial life; the ancient lake was stratified, with shallows rich in oxidants and depths poor in oxidants; and, the ancient lake provided many different types of microbe-friendly environments at the same time.
+On 1 June 2017, NASA reported that the Curiosity rover provided evidence of an ancient lake in Gale crater on Mars that could have been favorable for microbial life; the ancient lake was stratified, with shallows rich in oxidants and depths poor in oxidants, particularly silica; the ancient lake provided many different types of microbe-friendly environments at the same time.
 NASA further reported that the Curiosity rover will continue to explore higher and younger layers of Mount Sharp in order to determine how the lake environment in ancient times on Mars became the drier environment in more modern times.

-Between July 22 and August 1, 2017, few commands were sent from the Earth to Mars since Mars was in conjunction with the sun.
+Between 22 July – 1 August 2017, few commands were sent from the Earth to Mars since Mars was in conjunction with the sun.